-In a laparoscopic procedure, surgeons use small incisions (1/4 to 1/2 inch) to enter the abdomen through cannulas (narrow tube-like instruments).
-The laparoscope, which is connected to a tiny video camera, is inserted through the small cannula.
+In a laparoscopic procedure, surgeons use small incisions (1/4 to 1/2 inch) to enter the abdomen through trocars (narrow tube-like instruments).
+The laparoscope, which is connected to a tiny video camera, is inserted through the small trocar.
 A picture is projected onto a TV giving the surgeon a magnified view of the stomach and other internal organs.
-Five to six small incisions and cannulas are placed for use of specialized instruments to perform the operation.
+Four to six small incisions and trocars are placed for use of specialized instruments to perform the operation.

 The entire operation is performed inside the abdomen after expanding the abdomen with Carbon dioxide (CO2) gas.
 The gas is removed at the completion of the operation.

 What Happens If the Operation Cannot Be Performed by the Laparoscopic Method?

 In a small number of patients the laparoscopic method cannot be performed.
 Factors that may increase the possibility of choosing or converting to the “open” procedure may include a history of prior abdominal surgery causing dense scar tissue, inability to visualize organs or bleeding problems during the operation.

 The decision to perform the open procedure is a judgment decision made by your surgeon either before or during the actual operation.
 When the surgeon feels that it is safest to convert the laparoscopic procedure to an open one, this is not a complication, but rather sound surgical judgment.
 The decision to convert to an open procedure is strictly based on patient safety.

 What Should I Expect the Day of Surgery?